whosonfirst/go-whosonfirst-sqlite/README.md

 CREATE INDEX geometries_by_lastmod ON %s (lastmodified);`
 ```

-_Notes: This table schema is still a work in progress.
-In order to index geometries you will need to have the [Spatialite extension](https://www.gaia-gis.it/fossil/libspatialite/index) installed._
+_Notes: In order to index geometries you will need to have the [Spatialite extension](https://www.gaia-gis.it/fossil/libspatialite/index) installed._

 ### names